AnyBody/tutorials/Motion_Capture_Movement/lesson4.md

-model, there may still be doubt about the precise locations of some or all the markers, and the result of the joint location optimization also shows that especially the first marker location deviates somewhat from its corresponding AnyRefNode.
+model, there may still be doubt about the precise locations of some or all the markers, and the result of the joint location optimization also shows that especially the first marker location deviates somewhat from its corresponding `AnyRefNode`.
 This indicates that there are other sources of error in the model, than the joint location, and indeed the recent relocation of the joint may be influenced by errors that are not associated with the joint location.